Measuring Exertion in Pregnancy! (Without Heart Rate)

 We can help our heart here in early pregnancy by working out in water, if we have that available to us.
 The pressure of the water compensates for the looseness in the blood vessels, and helps our heart react more efficiently.

-Need ideas?
+Need ideas for exercising early in pregnancy?
+I've got you!
 Check out these options from my Instagram Account, @therealpelvicfloored.
-This water workout includes whole body, another option is mostly legs, this one is mostly arms, and here's one that lets you 'play' with older kids WHILE you get a workout in!
+This water workout includes whole body, another option is mostly legs, and here's one that lets you 'play' with older kids WHILE you get a workout in!

 Later in Pregnancy, Heart Rates will be lower, even with hard tasks.